 907 West Slaughter Lane, Austin, TX 78748

-Mary Moore Searight Metropolitan Park is located a little over 10 miles away from Dowtown Austin but well worth the drive!
+Mary Moore Searight Metropolitan Park is located a little over 10 miles away from Downtown Austin but well worth the drive!
 From disc golf, horseback trails, a playground to volleyball and tennis courts, plus an off-leash dog area.
 This is a place you must visit at least once!

 6700 Burnet Rd, Austin, TX 78757

 Yard Bar is not your typical dog park.
-This dog-friendly hangout offers space for dogs to play but has an adjoining bar with dining area for the humans.
-Toys and water bowls help keep a four-legged companion happy, while craft beers, cocktails or yummy food can be purchased for the two-legged owner.
+This dog-friendly hangout offers space for dogs to play but has an adjoining bar with a dining area for the humans.
+Toys and water bowls help keep a four-legged companion happy, while craft beers, cocktails, or yummy food can be purchased for the two-legged owner.

 2525 W New Hope Dr, Cedar Park, TX 78613

-Located in Veterans Memorial Park, Cedar Bark Park is a 5-acre fenced in dog park.
-Amenities include a natural dog pond, pet waste stations, benches, drinking fountains, dog showers and natural features.
+Located in Veterans Memorial Park, Cedar Bark Park is a 5-acre fenced-in dog park.
+Amenities include a natural dog pond, pet waste stations, benches, drinking fountains, dog showers, and natural features.

 900 W Riverside Dr, Austin, TX 78704